golanlevin/DrawingWithMachines/assignments/2025/03_line/README.md

 <img src="img/ellsworth_kelly_rubber_plant_1957.jpg" width="400"><br />
 <small>Ellsworth Kelly, [*Rubber Plant*](https://matthewmarks.com/exhibitions/ellsworth-kelly-plant-drawings-05-2017), 1957</small>

-This set of assignments is due at the start of class on Wednesday September 10th, and has three main parts: a series of warmup exercises, a minor project, and a main project.
+This set of assignments is concerned with developing your control of **line**.
+It is due at the start of class on Wednesday September 10th, and has three main parts: a series of warmup exercises, a minor creative project, and a main creative project.
 For the sake of your own sanity, **you are asked to decide whether 3.2 (offset curves) or 3.3 (dot walk) is your minor project (worth 25%) or your main project (worth 50%), or vice-versa.**

 * 3.1.
 [Warmup Exercises](#31-warmup-exercises) *(~2 hours)*
 	* 3.1.0.
 [Install and Test vpype](#310-install-and-test-vpype) *(0-60 minutes, checked but ungraded)*